TaimoorAleem/FinShare/README.md

-P.S: I couldnt think of a better signin key in the appsettings.json file 💀
+P.S: Didnt feel like spending longer than 5 seconds thinking of a signin key in the appsettings.json file 💀